 If you do not provide the documents we have asked for within 28 days of the date of your application, your application will be cancelled.
 If you are experiencing any difficulties getting the documents we have asked for within 28 days, for example you are waiting for a new birth certificate or passport to be sent to you, please contact us on 0300 333 6540 or email BVTHomes@bvt.org.uk and a member of the team will help you.

 What happens after I have completed an application?

-When you have completed your BVT Homes application and you have uploaded all of the documents that we have asked for, we will review, approve and release your banding within 10 working days.
+When you have completed your BVT Homes application and have uploaded all of the documents that we have asked for, your application will be reviewed and activated.
+You will receive a notification in the customer portal letting you know which band you have been placed in, what your effective date is and what size property you are eligible for.
 You will then be able to search and bid for a home with us.
 Please check your notifications using your registered email address and password for this update.